ThinEdgeLabs/bento/README.md

 ```
 cargo build --release
 ```
-The binaries are then available in `./target/release/api` and `./target/release/indexer`.
+The binaries are available at `./target/release/api` and `./target/release/indexer`.

 ## Usage